IdleLands/IdleLands3/docs/API.md

 plugin:gm:givegold | targetName, bonusGold | Mod only.
 Give gold to a particular player. plugin:gm:giveilp | targetName, bonusIlp | Mod only.
 Give ILP to a particular player. plugin:gm:giveitem | targetName, targetItemString | Mod only.
-Give a custom item to a particular player. plugin:gm:setlevel | targetName, targetLevel | Mod only.
+Give a custom item to a particular player. plugin:gm:setstat | targetName, targetStat, targetValue | Mod only.
+Set a stat for a particular player. plugin:gm:setlevel | targetName, targetLevel | Mod only.
 Set a players level. plugin:gm:teleport | targetName, teleData | Mod only.
 Teleport a user to a location. plugin:gm:toggleachievement | targetName, achievement | Mod only.
 Toggle a permanent achievement for the target.